 5. Product Performance

-Product performance innovation enhances the functionality, features, or quality of a product.
-It’s often the most visible form of innovation, as it directly impacts the end-user experience.
-Companies may improve reliability, add unique features, or offer greater customization options.
-For instance, smartphone manufacturers consistently innovate by improving camera quality, battery life, and processing power to meet evolving consumer demands.
-These enhancements not only differentiate products but also build brand loyalty.
+Product performance innovation enhances the functionality, features, or overall quality of a product.
+It is often the most visible form of innovation because it directly affects the end-user experience and perceived value.
+Companies may improve reliability, introduce distinctive features, or offer greater customization to better meet customer expectations.

 6. Product System